PathakPratik/JourneySharingAppAPI/README.md

 This will create a folder under tests directory called htmlcov, open the index.html file in your browser to see the coverage of the test cases line by line within the project.

+Make sure that you will change the test_mode in the setup.py to False after finishing the testcases.